Tuberculosis Elimination Program Overview

 Tuberculosis Symptom Screening Questionnaire to be used during PPD Shortage

 Further Guidance during the Nationwide PPD Solution Shortage, DHAN #312, September 3, 2013

-The TB Elimination Program of the Delaware Division of Public Health conducts activities of surveillance, consultation on tuberculosis clinical and policy issues, and support of specialized tuberculosis services throughout the State.
+The TB Elimination Program of the Delaware Division of Public Health conducts surveillance, consultation on tuberculosis clinical and policy issues, and support of specialized tuberculosis services throughout the state.

 The Division of Public Health supports three specialty tuberculosis clinics in Delaware.
-One clinic in New Castle County, one is in Kent, and one is in Sussex.
-These clinics are staffed by Public Health Nurses (PHN’s) who specialize in tuberculosis, and by Pulmonary Consultant Physicians.
+One clinic is in New Castle County, one is in Kent, and one is in Sussex.
+These clinics are staffed by public health nurses who specialize in tuberculosis, and by pulmonary consultant physicians.
 The clinics provide direct medical care and follow-up to patients with latent TB infection and TB disease.
 All screening activities, contact investigations and case management services are provided through the clinics.

 For additional information:

 - Tuberculosis Surveillance Data